LCRA would like to welcome you to the new Louisiana Court Reporters Association website.

 Lainey MargavioCCR - IMMEDIATE PAST PRESIDENT

-Our next seminar will be held on Saturday, September 20, 2014 at the Paragon Hotel and Casino in Marksville (see details below).
+Our next seminar will be held on Saturday, March 21, 2015 at the Holiday Inn Downtown Superdome in New Orleans (see details below).

-Classes: Ethics, ProCat or Eclipse software training; Court Reporters Round Table and Panel Discussion.
+Classes: Ethics, Court Reporters Round Table (Freelance or Official) and Panel Discussion.

 Every reporter must obtain 12 CE credits with 4 of the 12 credits consisting of LA CSR Board Ethics and Rules and Regulations every two years.
 The cycle begins on January 1st of every odd numbered year and ends on December 31st of every even numbered year.